-Nobody takes up gardening because it gives them the chance to hack away at garden weeds in the soil.
+Nobody takes up gardening because it gives them the chance to hack away ineffectively at weeds.
 You might tolerate this burden for a while, but sooner or later one of two things will happen.
 Either you’ll lose enthusiasm and give up on any sort of serious gardening after you decide that tillage is too time consuming and painful, or you’ll get pretty good at the whole soil tillage job and it won’t be a pain.
 How you emerge from this trial depends on your knowledge of today’s best tillage tools, and an understanding of how to use them — all combined with a little patience and a willingness to happily sweat and get dirty.

-Thirty years ago my wife and I were inexperienced gardeners foolish enough to think that an ordinary garden hoe was all we really needed to make things grow.
+Thirty-five years ago my wife and I were inexperienced gardeners foolish enough to think that an ordinary garden hoe was all we really needed to make things grow.
 Struggles with poor, ill-designed garden tools has shown us what works, what doesn’t and exactly how to get the most tillage work done with the least amount of effort.
-If there are better ways to keep soil light, fluffy and weed free, we don’t know about them.
-The five tools and techniques I’ll show you here are all part of our long refined tillage strategies for keeping garden weeds at bay.
+If there are better ways than you’ll read here to keep soil light, fluffy and weed free, we don’t know about them yet.
+The five tools and techniques I’ll show you in this article are all part of our long refined tillage strategies for keeping garden weeds at bay.

 Garden Weeds Strategy#1: The Big Guns

 If you’re gardening more than a suburban-sized plot, you’ll find a full-size rototiller extremely useful.
 We’ve run an 8 hp Honda for more than 25 years.
 That’s it in the photo above, and there are two things I like about this machine.
 Besides proving absolutely reliable, our model includes wheel weights that help it plow through the heavy soil at our place – even for breaking sod.